 Q: What should I do if I think I have a medical malpractice claim?

-A: You should talk to a lawyer who specializes in such cases, as soon as possible.
-Tell the attorney exactly what happened, from your first visit to the doctor or other health care provider, through your last contact with him or her.
+A: You should talk to a medical malpractice lawyer who specializes in such cases, as soon as possible.
+Tell the medical malpractice attorney exactly what happened and in chronological order.
+Tell them about your first visit with the doctor or other health care provider, through your last contact with them.
 If possible, obtain your medical records and bring them to your first meeting with the attorney.
 There are time limits governing how long someone may wait to bring a medical malpractice claim, so time is of the essence.